Naol-bm/chapa-inline-hook/README.md

 ### Example of Custom Callbacks

-If you want to handle payment events, you can include them in the parameters:
+If you want to handle payment events, you can use returned values:

 ```tsx
 const { isPaymentSuccessful, isPaymentFailed, isPaymentClosed, error } =